luster-io/luster-io.github.io/mobile-web-checklist.md

   WARNING: This will cause the double tap at the top of mobile safari to no longer scroll to the top of the page, since it's no longer the body scrolling.

+###Always use momentum scrolling

+  Now that our scrolling is in a seperate container, it lost its momentum!
+To get it back, we have to add `-webkit-overflow-scrolling: touch;` to the container with `overflow: scroll` on it.
+This gives the element momentum scrolling, instead of ending the scroll the moment the user takes their finger off the page.

 ###Prevent overscroll on the body